JefferyMeverden/Halex/README.md

 # Halex
 A 2D top-down exploration game written in Haskell.
-*Take control of Halex to explore an underground cathedral, discover three haunting ruins, and escape to the surface.*
+*Take control of Halex to explore an underground labyrinthh, discover three haunting ruins, and escape to the surface.*

 ## Controls: